Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Historical Remarks

 \subsection{On Axiom A and Proper Forcing}

 Axiom A forcing and proper forcing have similar properties and intervened histories.
 Baumgartner introduced Axiom A in a series of invited lectures in Cambridge in the summer of 1978.
 They were published as \cite{Ba}.
-The article corresponds exactly to what was said in the lectures, according to a statement from Magidor \footnote{e-mail 27 February 2025}, who was present.
+The article corresponds exactly to what was said in the lectures, according to a statement from Magidor \footnote{e-mail 27 February 2025}, who was present and a co-organiser of the conference.
 There is no publicly available information on the reason for the five year publication gap, which is unusually long.

 Shelah introduced proper forcing in various lectures in the period 1978-1980 and published the work in \cite{Sh100}.
 The 1998 Shelah's book \cite[pg.
 399]{Sh_P} states that Baumgartner's work on Axiom A and Shelah's work on proper forcing were discovered independently of each other and at about the same time.
 The ``About this book" on Springer's web site \url{https://link.springer.com/book/10.1007/978-3-662-21543-2} of the first edition of this book \cite{zbMATH03779315}, states that the author lectured on the subject at the University of Berkeley in 1978 and at the Hebrew University of Jerusalem 1979-1980.
 Keith J. Devlin, who contributed an article on proper forcing \cite{zbMATH03829897} to \cite{zbMATH03805451}, states on pg.66 that he was not present in the Cambridge meeting and started writing his article in 1980, but that the first ``world wide exposure" of proper forcing happened in that meeting, since Shelah ``spoke about such matters".
 Devlin states that his article is based upon the ``original, rather sketchy notes by Shelah" on 1978 Berkeley lectures, with considerable improvements by Baumgartner in 1980 and Todor{\v c}evi{\'c}'s correction of a mistake in the penultimate version.